-Biological factors such as family responses to stress have also been researched on how they affect an individual’s response to stress and anxiety.
-For example, if a parent — let’s say a father — was prone to panic attacks or high levels of anxiety, and you grew up around that, it is reasonable to conclude that you yourself may also cognitively process anxiety in similar ways.
+Researchers have also explored the effects of biological factors, such as family stress responses, on individual stress response.
+For example, if a parent was prone to panic attacks or high levels of anxiety, and you grew up around that, it is reasonable to conclude that you yourself may also cognitively process anxiety in similar ways.
 After all, our families often set the blueprints for how we navigate life.
-That’s not to say that a family member’s anxiety is the reason you experience it or that your parents failed you — parents have a tough and noble job after all — it is simply to say that we often learn our coping patterns or stress responses from those around us in our formative years.
+That’s not to say that a family member’s anxiety is the reason you experience it.
+It is simply to say that we often learn our coping patterns or stress responses from those around us in our formative years.

 One final note: identifying when panic stems from recent or unexpected changes in one’s life is key to understanding how to effectively process the distress.
 Stressful events could include the loss of a job, a major move, life events such as weddings, an unexpected divorce or an unexpected death.
-All of these factors are potential triggers for a significant distressing episode because they bring confusion and uncertainty into our lives when humans typically operate off of a homeostatic state of existence.
+All of these factors are potential triggers for a significant distressing episode.
+They bring confusion and uncertainty into our lives when humans typically operate off of a homeostatic state of existence.

 Panic attacks often feel sudden and out of nowhere, typically making them more troublesome to deal with.
 This reaction can be simply explained: we often suppress distressing emotions thereby giving them space and the ability to build up and “explode” seemingly out of thin air.
 A myriad of factors contributes to this such as personality, type of stressor, and other underlying mental health factors; rest assured, you are NOT alone.

 So, what can be done to help with symptoms of Panic Disorder?
 Treatment via medication and therapy are key.
-While not meant to be a long-term solution, medication can be effective in helping break the cycle of panic attacks for many.
-You can talk to a psychiatrist with Prairie Health to discuss your specific situation and get a treatment that’s tailored to your needs.
+Though not a long-term solution, medication can be effective in breaking the cycle of panic attacks for many.
+You can talk to a psychiatrist with Prairie Health to discuss your specific situation and get treatment tailored to you.
 For long-term support, therapy provides the necessary tools to process feelings of panic and distress.
 At places like Two Chairs, therapists provide coping skills and strategies (i.e., cognitive restructuring practices, deep breathing exercises, progressive muscle relaxation training, calming techniques) through various evidenced-based practices to help individuals gain higher-functioning and a higher quality of life.

-No matter the cause of your panic attacks, you are not alone, and help can be found through both therapeutic and psychiatric services.
+No matter the cause of your panic attacks, you are not alone.
+You can find help through both therapeutic and psychiatric services.

 Use the code PRAIRIE for $25 off your matching appointment when you start therapy at Two Chairs.